 Once all the boxes are turned into various buildings found in the city they can then use tiny toy cars and dollhouse people for the residents of the city.
 The city can also be used for many different fun photoshoots.
 The entire city must be laid on its side in such a way that from above it appears to be right side up.
 At this point, you can have your child get down on the floor beside the city lying on their side so that the illusion appears that they are flying over the city.
 By using a ladder to get above the city you can take pictures that will appear that your children are superheroes.

 Create Crayons of All Shapes

 You can take old crayons from the home, or even new ones, and alter them into some really cool shapes.
-All the paper would need to be removed and then you would put similar colors in a pile.
-Then you will fill a tin with a pile of the same colors and dip it into boiling water.
+All the paper would need to be removed and then you would put similar colours in a pile.
+Then you will fill a tin with a pile of the same colours and dip it into boiling water.
 Once the crayons have melted they can then be distributed into various ice shaped ice cube trays and then given time to cool.
 They will be ready to be used once they have returned to their hardened state.
 This makes a great idea for gifts at a party.
-You can even make rainbow colored crayons if you wish.
-Instead of using all one color mix it up a bit by layering each crayon with a rainbow of colors.
+You can even make rainbow-coloured crayons if you wish.
+Instead of using all one colour mix it up a bit by layering each crayon with a rainbow of colours.